 - 1 teaspoon sugar

-Once the caponata is nearly cooled, cook the pasta in plenty of rapidly simmering water until al dente.
+- Once the caponata is nearly cooled, cook the pasta in plenty of rapidly simmering water until al dente.
 Drain and rinse under cool water, then drain well again.
-Combine with the caponata, toss well, and serve at room temperature.